NagendraNerisala/AutomationFramework/README.md

 **Automation Framework**

-This is one unified automation framework that I have crafted to execute all the different types of tests ( ex : UI , API Automation…)
+This is one unified automation framework that I have crafted to execute all the different types of tests.

 **Prerequisites:**
 1. To ensure Java and Maven are installed and configured in IDE.